An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 84. What is a first-degree heart block?

-85. What is a premature ventricular contraction?
+85. What is a premature ventricular contraction (PVC)?

-86. What is a PR interval?
+86. What is the PR interval?

-87. What does the P wave represent?
+87. What does the P wave indicate?

-It represents the wave of depolarization in the atria.
+It shows the wave of atrial depolarization.

-88. What does the QRS represent?
+88. What does the QRS complex represent?

 89. What is sinus arrhythmia?